 Step 4- Temper the eggs.

 This step sounds hard.
-However, all you need to do is add one ladle of hot milk to the eggs and whisk it in.
-This step warms the eggs enough but doesn't cook them.
+After all, isn't "temper" usually a bad thing?
+However, all you need to do is add one ladle of hot milk to the eggs and whisk it in slowly.
+This step warms the eggs enough to allow them to blend, but it isn't hot enough to actually cook them.

 Then you can add the tempered eggs to the saucepan and whisk everything together.